Micromotor: Photocatalytic Degradation Mechanism

 These new micromotors are composed of a photoactive photocatalyst outer/surface layer that often has active metal nanoparticles (platinum, gold, silver, etc.) on the surface as well.
 Under UV irradiation, the adsorbed water produces strongly oxidizing hydroxyl radicals.
 Also, adsorbed molecular O2 reacts with electrons producing superoxide anions.
 Those superoxide anions also produce to the production of peroxide radicals, hydroxyl radicals, and hydroxyl anions.
 Transformation into carbon dioxide and water, otherwise known as mineralization, of CWAs has been observed as a result of the radicals and anions.
 Also, the active metal nanoparticles effectively shift the Fermi level of the photocatalyst, enhancing the distribution of the electron charge.
 Therefore, the lifetime of the radicals and anions is extended, so the implementation of the active metal nanoparticles has greatly improved photocatalytic efficiency.

+Metal-Organic Framework (MOF) based Micromotors

+Metal–organic frameworks (MOFs) are a class of compounds that are composed of a metal ion cluster coordinated to an organic linker.
+These compounds can form 1D, 2D and 3D structures.
+They possess a porous morphology which can be tuned in terms of shape and size depending on the metal ion and organic linker used to form the MOF.
+These pores grants them great catalytic properties which is why MOF research focused on the catalytic degradation of contaminants for environmental remediation has been gaining more attention.
+The major limitation of MOFs is that they tend to settle at the bottom of the solution, reducing their effectiveness since they are not coming into contact with the contaminant.
+Thus, in the past years more and more research focused on MOF for catalytic degradation have been implementing micromotors.
+The MOF particles are half-coated with a metal, creating a Janus motor particle (half metal, half MOF).
+The motor aspect of the particle enhances its diffusion, increasing the probability of the MOF and contaminant encountering each other in solution, thus increasing its degradation rate.
+These MOF based micromotors have proven to be extremely efficient at decontaminating water, and after the fuel used for propulsion (in most cases hydrogen peroxide) is completely consumed, they settle at the bottom of the solution, facilitating the removal of the Janus motor particles from the solution.